milinp/webscraping/README.md

 <h2>Setting Up</h2>
+<p>This web application was built in Python on the Django web-framework.</p>
+<p>Python version: 2.7.5<br>
+Django version: 1.5.1</p>
-<p>So after you've forked the repo it's time to make sure you have the proper environment before you can run our application.</p>
+<p>So after you've forked the repo it's time to make sure you have the proper environment in order to run the application.</p>
-<p>The version of python used in the project is 2.7.5</p>
 <p>Make sure you have pip installed: https://pypi.python.org/pypi/pip</p>
 <p>Or if you live on the edge, you can easy_install it:</p>
 <p><code>easy_install pip</code></p>